yangd01234/cs372-osu-networks/assignment-2-file-transfer/README.md

-# osu-networks
-Collection of work from Spring 2019 Introduction to Networks (CS 372) course at Oregon State University.

-## Assignment 1 - Chat Client and Chat Server in C and Python
-The chatserve.py and chatclient.c programs will run a chat client and chat server where the client is written in C89 and the server is written in Python 3.
-The following events will occur:
-1. The server starts
-2. The client starts and asks user for a handle
-3. The client then asks the user for the initial message to send to the server
-4. The client sends the initial message
-5. Server receives message
-6. Connection is established
-7. Client and Server can send messages between each other until one sends the command \quit

-## Homework 2 - FTP Server and Client
+Derek Yang
+CS372 Programming Assignment#2

+Description taken from assignment:
-The following programs run a server (C89) and client (Python 3) where the following actions will occur:
+The following programs run a server and client where the following actions will occur:
 1. ftserver starts on Host A, and validates command-line parameters (<SERVER_PORT>).
 2. ftserver waits on <PORTNUM> for a client request.
 3. ftclient starts on Host B, and validates any pertinent command-line parameters.